-While this is an excellent method to keep a record of your genius revelations, it may not be the most sustainable way to plan out your content or develop a marketing or content strategy.
+While this is an excellent method to keep a record, it may not be the most sustainable way to plan out your content or develop a marketing or content strategy.

-Whether we’re talking about blog content or social media posts for your various platforms, finding the right content planning method can make or break your consistency which, of course, dramatically impacts your success in the long run.
+Whether we’re talking about blog content or social media posts for your various platforms, finding the right content planning method can make or break your consistency.
+This of course dramatically impacts your success in the long run.

 What is a content calendar, and why is it important?

 Simply put, a content calendar is a useful tool that helps you both plan and execute content for your business.
 Many creators (specifically smaller creators) often create“on the fly” without putting processes and proper planning into place.